 LENA CHEN is a Boston-based writer, activist, and media commentator.
 She has contributed personal essays and reportage on sex and gender to publications such as The American Prospect, The Boston Globe Magazine, The Sydney Morning Herald, Glamour, and Salon.
 She is currently working on her first book, a fictionalized memoir based on her experiences writing the now-defunct Sex and the Ivy.

 Lena graduated from Harvard in 2010 with a Bachelor of Arts in Sociology and a minor in Studies of Women, Gender, & Sexuality.
-Her senior thesis chronicled the evolution of virginity norms, explored the rise of the modern American abstinence movement, and formed the basis for the Rethinking Virginity Conference, which she chaired.
-She has spoken about feminism, relationships, and sexuality at conferences like SXSW and Sex::Tech and before student audiences at Yale, Brown, Stanford, and Rutgers, among other colleges.
+Her senior thesis chronicled the evolution of virginity norms and the rise of the modern American abstinence movement.
+She then organized the Rethinking Virginity Conference at Harvard, sparking discussion in the feminist press.
+She speaks about feminism, relationships, and sexuality at conferences like SXSW and Sex::Tech and before student audiences at Yale, Brown, Stanford, and Rutgers, among other colleges.
 Lena hosted the first season of Sexy Times, a web series about health, sex, and relationships on gURL.com, Alloy Digital’s award-winning alternative web portal for adolescent girls, and previously produced Sex Really with Lena Chen for Bedsider.org, a project of The National Campaign To Prevent Teen & Unplanned Pregnancy.

-Lena is the co-founder of Feminist Pride Day (formerly Feminist Coming Out Day) and the Feminist Portrait Project, which have since become incorporated into the Feminist Majority Foundation’s national campus programming.
-Lena has served on the Leadership Council for Bitch Magazine, been recognized as a young feminist leader by More Magazine, and named a Progressive Women’s Voices fellow at the Women’s Media Center.
+Along with Abby Sun, Lena is the co-founder of Feminist Pride Day (formerly Feminist Coming Out Day) and the Feminist Portrait Project, which are now part of the Feminist Majority Foundation’s national campus programming.
+Lena was on the Leadership Council for Bitch Magazine, recognized as a young feminist leader by More Magazine, and named a Progressive Women’s Voices fellow at the Women’s Media Center.
 Her current blog, The Chicktionary, is a chronicle of her daily life and likes, as well as all things feminist, queer, or otherwise radical.